 I admit I didn’t know how to classify duck meat, even though I’ve been a fan of an all-meta diet for over five years.

-I talked with my butcher and spent countless hours researching different definitions of duck.
+I talked with my butcher and spent countless hours researching different scientific sources to know different definitions of duck meat.

 - Duck is classified as both red and white meat, depending on the definition.